virtual-labs/exp-dc-speed-iitkgp/experiment/theory.md

 <i style="font-family:'Bodoni MT'">V<sub>a</sub></i> = Applied armature voltage in volts<br/>

 <br/><b>Closed loop position control :</b><br/>
 To control the position of the motor shaft, the simplest strategy is to use a proportional controller with gain <span style="font-family:'Bodoni MT';font-size:18px"><i>k</i></span>.
-The block diagram of the closed-loop system is shown in figure below.
+The block diagram of the closed-loop position control system is shown in Fig. 5.
 The system is composed of an angular position sensor (usually an encoder or a potentiometer for position applications).
 For simplicity, the input voltage can be scaled to a position input <span><i style="font-family:'Bodoni MT'">&theta;<sub>in</sub></i>(s)</span> so that the input and output have the same units and scale.
 Alternatively, the output can be converted into voltage using the sensor gain value.
 The closed-loop transfer function in this case becomes,